oxayavongsa/aai-530-iot/README.md

 ## License

-The software is licensed under Apache License 2.0.
+- The software is licensed under Apache License 2.0.

+- The dataset follows the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

 The dataset follows the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.